{/*

 The competition online is fierce, no doubt.
 If you want to get ahead, you’re going to have to step up your game.

-Be aware of your surroundings, and make conscious choices, use methodological techniques to diagnose your website timely and take action only when and where required.
+Be aware of your surroundings, make conscious choices, use methodological techniques to diagnose your website timely and take action only when and where required.

 I sincerely hope this article was helpful to all of you who are worried about the sudden drop in Google rankings.